 · Horns or wind instruments will be prohibited.

-· There will be no singing from the congregation or choir during the worship services.
+· There will be no singing from the congregation.
+The choir will be limited per Diocesan guidelines during the worship services.

 Funerals and weddings may be held, but limited to the maximum occupancy in the guidelines and in accordance with Saint John’s policies, and with the authorization of the Bishop of the Diocese of Oklahoma.